 By Alex MacPhee, RMT

-To begin, it is important that you apply an effective amount of pressure where it feels uncomfortable, but it is not unbearable.
-It is also important to remember to soothe your muscles with a hot bath or shower if you feel sore afterwards.
-Another tip is that these massage techniques can be applied all over your body and not just the areas I am showing.
+To begin, it is important that you apply an effective amount of pressure where it feels uncomfortable, but is not unbearable.
+It is also important to remember to soothe your muscles with a hot bath or shower if you feel sore afterward.
+Another tip is that these massage techniques can be applied all over your body and not just in the areas I am showing.
 Let’s begin!

 1) For Relief of Headaches and/or Jaw Pain: